uwcartlab/webmapping/Chapter07/readme.md

 Pull again after you’ve committed, but before you’ve tried pushing your changes to the current branch.

 After every commit, it is good practice to pull the remote repo to see if there were changes made _and then_ push your changes to the remote repo.
 Why do this?
 First, if something goes wrong with your computer and you just committed an update, you are at risk of losing it since it is not backed up to the remote repo.
-Second, pushing after each commit helps reduce merge conflicts because your teammates can pull your changes often and make sure that they are working on the most up to date stuff.
+Second, pushing after each commit helps reduce merge conflicts because your team members can pull your changes often and make sure that they are working on the most up to date stuff.

 **7\.
 Use Milestones to Monitor Progress**